There are 2 types of deposit you may be asked to pay when renting in the private sector:

 - fail to give you details of the scheme used within 30 days

-If you would like to take action against your landlord or letting agency then please contact the Advice Centre to discuss your options.
+If you would like to take action against your landlord or letting agency then please book an appointment with a SU Advice Adviser to discuss your options.

 You can check if your deposit has been protected by checking on the websites of each of the protection schemes: